Accounting Technology

 ACT 246 or OAD 137 : Microcomputer Accounting

 This course utilizes the microcomputer in the study of financial accounting principles and practices.
 Emphasis is placed on the use of software programs for financial accounting applications.
 Upon completion, the student should be able to use software programs for financial accounting applications.
-This course is offered only in the fall semester.

 Credits